AviatrixSystems/Docs/HowTos/create_vpc.rst

 ==========================================      ===================
 **Subnet name**                                 **Suggested usage**
 ==========================================      ===================
-Public-gateway-and-firewall-mgmt-az1            Use this subnet to launch Aviatrix primary transit gateway.Use this subnet to launch firewall instance in DMZ deployment.
+Public-gateway-and-firewall-mgmt-az1            Use this subnet to launch Aviatrix primary transit gateway.
+Use this subnet to launch firewall instance in DMZ deployment.
 Public-gateway-and-firewall-mgmt-az2            Use this subnet to launch Aviatrix backup transit gateway.
 Use this subnet to launch backup firewall instance in a second availability zone in DMZ deployment.
 Private-FW-north-az1                            Use this subnet to create an interface on primary firewall instance that interacts with Aviatrix Main gateway in DMZ deployment.
 Private-FW-north-az2                            Use this subnet to create an interface on backup firewall instance that interacts with Aviatrix Main gateway in DMZ deployment.